 Reception at Paeds in a Pod is closed over the Christmas-New Year break, but appointments can be made to see Dr Pamela Douglas between 24 December - 5 January 2019 by phoning 1300 464 464.
 Appointments can be made to see NDC Accredited Practitioner Renee Keogh between 31 December - 7 January 2019 by phoning 0421 498 358.

 Specialised help for breastfeeding and unsettled infant behaviour

-If you are experiencing breastfeeding problems or unsettled baby behaviour which has not resolved with usual care, or if your health provider has concerns that your baby might have tongue or lip ties, you can see Dr Douglas face-to-face or by online consultation at the Possums Education and Research Centre (PERC), Paeds in a Pod.
-PERC is located in the Greenslopes Obstetrics and Gynaecology rooms, Level 2F, at the Greenslopes Private Hospital.
+If you are experiencing breastfeeding problems or unsettled baby behaviour which has not resolved with usual care, or if your health provider has concerns that your baby might have tongue or lip ties, you can see Dr Douglas face-to-face or by online consultation at the Possums Education and Research Centre, Paeds in a Pod.
+The Possums Centre is currently located in the Greenslopes Obstetrics and Gynaecology rooms, Level 2F, at the Greenslopes Private Hospital.
 Pam is a highly experienced GP, lactation consultant, researcher and educator.